oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 Make sure that you wait a sufficient period of time between deleting and recreating the namespace because it takes time for the resources in a namespace to go away after the namespace is deleted.
-In addition, as mentioned above, changes to the `domainNamespaces` setting is monitored by the operator periodically, and the operator becomes ready to host domain resources only after the required domain `configmap` (namely `weblogic-domain-cm`) is initialized in the namespace.
+In addition, as mentioned above, changes to the `domainNamespaces` setting is monitored by the operator periodically, and the operator becomes ready to manage Domains only after the required domain `configmap` (namely `weblogic-scripts-cm`) is initialized in the namespace.
 {{% /notice %}}

 If a domain custom resource is created before the namespace is ready, you might see that the introspector job pod